katsuhisamaruyama/jxplatform2/README.md

 ### CFG (Control Flow Graph)

-JxPlatform creates a CFG for each method existing in Java source code.
+JxPlatform2 creates a CFG for each method existing in Java source code.

 * CFGStore - Stores a collection of CFGs created from Java source code
 * CFG - Provides information about a CFG